Vimeo OTT Review: Pros and Cons, and Alternatives (2023)

 You can set a rental cost, a subscription cost, or both.

 - Basic Info – You’ll enter your product details like title, description, and thumbnail.

 - Distribution – Select your distribution regions and publish your product immediately.
 Or you can let customers pre-order.

 - Content – Add your main videos and an optional trailer.

 - Pricing – Set your prices and choose if costumes can buy, rent, or both.
 You can set recurring, monthly, or yearly payments.
 You can even enable free trials for up to 30 days.

-- Extras (optional) – You can add additional files like MP3 or PDFs to support your video content.
+- Extras (optional) – You can add files like MP3s or PDFs to support your video content.